fluiddyn/fluidsim/README.rst

 <http://www.legi.grenoble-inp.fr/people/Pierre.Augier/>`_ (CNRS
 researcher at `LEGI <http://www.legi.grenoble-inp.fr>`_, Grenoble) at KTH (Stockholm) as a numerical code to solve fluid equations in a periodic two-dimensional space with pseudo-spectral methods.
+For a complete list of contributors see `AUTHORS <./AUTHORS.rst>`_.

 *Key words and ambitions*: fluid dynamics research with Python (2.7 or
 >= 3.3); modular, object-oriented, collaborative, tested and